Næstved: Transport

 Easy access to the city is one of the top priorities for the local politicians of Næstved.
-Rail and roads are administrated by the State, so there is a lot of Lobbying going on behind the scenes.
+Rail and roads are administered by the State, so there is a lot of Lobbying going on behind the scenes.
 Locals are trying to get a motorway-connection for the city these days, but so far without success.
 On the other hand, the railways to and from Næstved have been improved greatly over the years, making Næstved easily accessible by train from most parts of Zealand.

 Railways

 Næstved has two stations both operated by DSB, Næstved station and Næstved Nord station.
-Næstved Station serves trains on the Sydbanen line, and is the southern terminus for trains on the Lille Syd line.
-Næstved Nord only serves the Lille Syd line.
-In April 2023, DSB will start operating regional trains on the Næstved–Køge–Copenhagen route via the high speed Copenhagen–Køge Nord Line.
+Næstved station serves trains on the South Line, and is the southern terminus for trains on the Little South Line.
+Næstved Nord only serves the Little South Line.
+In April 2023, DSB started operating regional trains on the Næstved–Køge–Copenhagen route via the high speed Copenhagen–Køge Nord Line.

 Heavy traffic on the motorways to Copenhagen has increased the number of commuters using rail-transport to and from the Copenhagen area.